 When selecting your tent, always make sure you check its packed weight and trail weight.
 The former refers to how much the entire tent package weighs.
 That includes the tent itself, stuff sacks or bags, poles, stakes or pegs, guylines, and other accessories.
 The trail weight, on the other hand, is the weight of the bare essentials: the inner canopy, rainfly, poles, and pegs.

-Pack size of a tent refers to the tent’s dimensions when stowed inside its stuff sack.
+Pack size refers to the tent’s dimensions when stowed inside its stuff sack.
 In most cases, this generally corresponds to the tent’s weight and capacity, meaning the heavier and more spacious the tent is, the more room it will take up in your pack.

 If sharing the weight of the tent between two people, naturally, you’ll have a little more leeway with the options.